patnaikshekhar/DashboardLightningComponents/Readme.md

 I've created a [presentation](http://patnaikshekhar.github.io/DashboardLightningComponents) which gives an overview of the various component.

-This is can be installed via an [unmanaged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t240000009fF0).
+This is can be installed via an [unmanaged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t240000009g0H).
 Feel free to contribute to the source code and make this awesome.

+## Changes in Version 1.2
+- Added animation to bar, donut and pie charts